 They can find me on Instagram @wholefood.wellness.uk or email me at email@example.com.

 The program launch date is the 4th of January 2021 – a perfect time to make the change and truly benefit from a vegan lifestyle.
-The website will launch next year too.
+My website is wholefoodwellness.co.uk.

 I have only ten places available, and there will be a massive discount for my founding members so do get in touch if you are interested!